aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to CSV via Java or Online App" h2="On Premise Java API to export PPSX to CSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PPSX file to CSV can be done quickly and easily with Aspose.Total for Java.
+Aspose.Total for Java is a suite of file format APIs that allow developers to create, edit, and convert a variety of file formats, including PPSX.
+The process of converting a PPSX file to CSV involves two steps.

+The first step is to export the PPSX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, edit, and convert presentations in the PPSX format.
+It also allows developers to export presentations to HTML, which is necessary for the next step of the conversion process.

+The second step is to convert the HTML file to CSV using Aspose.Cells for Java.
+Aspose.Cells for Java is an API that enables developers to create, edit, and convert spreadsheets in a variety of formats, including CSV.
+It also allows developers to convert HTML files to CSV, which is the final step in the conversion process.

-You can convert PPSX file to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+By using Aspose.Total for Java, developers can easily and quickly convert PPSX files to CSV.
+The process involves two steps: exporting the PPSX file to HTML using Aspose.Slides for Java, and then converting the HTML file to CSV using Aspose.Cells for Java.
+With Aspose.Total for Java, developers can quickly and easily convert PPSX files to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}